alex-dubrouski/java-test/README.md

 StreamWithFilterBenchmark.walk        1000000  avgt   50   32373.471 ±   1851.291  us/op
 ```
 This group of tests is using `-XX:+UseShenandoahGC -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:-UseBiasedLocking` because
-Optional test can not survive no-op GC
+Optional test can not survive no-op GC.
 Stream based test has different hot spots for 100K and 1MM collections

 ### Simple for loop versus stream().forEach() vs ArrayList.forEach() [Bigger is worse]
 ```